 Every semester, the university updates the costs of tuition and fees.
 The MSOT program covers 7 semesters.
 Please recognize that tuition and fees for the summer sessions are calculated differently than for regular fall and spring semesters.
 The guide below will help you determine the anticipated tuition cost by using the numbers located under “Main Campus” on the Tuition and Fees website.
 Please make sure you look at the appropriate fees (undergraduate/graduate and in-state/out-of-state).
 Here you will find pdfs with the costs by semester.
-The chart below will help you determine which row and column to use in order to determine anticipated costs (recognize that tuition changes every year and we do not have future rates).
-This chart is for estimation purposes only and some variability may exist by student.
+The chart at the bottom of the page provide estimates for in and out of state students.
+These charts are based on 2018 fees are for estimation purposes only and some variability may exist by student.

 The Graduate School also offers a Cost Estimator which also estimates the amount of Financial Aid you may be eligible to receive.

-Professional School Tuition Fees: There is a required tuition differential fee for professional students in the College of Allied Health Sciences.
+There is a required fee for professional students in the College of Allied Health Sciences.
 These fees vary by program.
-As a student in the professional MSOT program, all students are charged a tuition differential based on the number of credits for the semester and ranges from approximately $400-$800 per semester.
+As a student in the professional MSOT program, all students are charged a tuition differential based on the number of credits for the semester and ranges from approximately $500-$1000 per semester.
 This cost is NOT included on the Tuition and Fee Schedule sheets identified above.
 Please keep this in mind when calculating anticipated costs.